talk2MeGooseman/github-actions-example/README.md

 1. On Github.com in your repostory page directly
 1. Locally be manually creating the dependent folder and files
-> Doing it manually is a little more work since on Github.com you can start with using the template bolierplate.
+> Doing it manually is a little more work since on Github.com you can start with using the template boilerplate.

 I will going through Method 1.
 Once were done with Method 1, it will be easy to say how to do it manually.